marlink/mind-forge/FRONTEND_STATUS.md

 - ✅ Bootcamp creation page with full form validation
 - ✅ Bootcamp edit page with pre-populated data
 - ✅ Bootcamp update API endpoint
+- ✅ Calendar component for session visualization ✅ NEW
+- ✅ Calendar view toggle in sessions list page ✅ NEW
+- ✅ Navigation component for consistent header ✅ NEW
+- ✅ Session creation page for facilitators/admins ✅ NEW
+- ✅ Smooth transitions and animations ✅ NEW
+- ✅ Accessibility improvements (focus styles, ARIA labels) ✅ NEW